Phoenix roebelenii (botanical name) [roh-bel-EN-ee-eye] is also known as the dwarf Pygmy Date palm.

 In cooler climates, the pygmy date palm makes excellent large indoor houseplants.

-Their origins make them ideal candidates for pool landscaping, on a deck, entry ways, along with home, office, and commercial settings.
+Their origins make them ideal candidates for pool landscaping, on a deck, and entryways, along with home, office, and commercial settings.